Academic Standards and Quality committee

 The Committee is to:

-- Advise Academic Senate and the Deputy Vice-Chancellor (Academic) on:
+- Advise Academic Senate and the Deputy Vice-Chancellor (Academic) and Registrar on:

 - Appoint working groups to support and collaborate with Faculties, and where relevant offices and wholly owned entities, in developing proposals for new and revised coursework programs;